-What is atisgmatism?January 14, 2015
+What Is Astigmatism?January 14, 2015

-What is astigmatism?
 Astigmatism is an imperfection in the curvature of your cornea — the clear, round dome covering the eye’s iris and pupil — or in the shape of the eye’s lens.
 Astigmatism is very common.
 In most cases, people with astigmatism are born with this condition.
 The reason why corneal shape differs from person to person is unknown, but the likelihood of developing astigmatism is inherited.

 If the degree of astigmatism is great enough to cause eye strain, headache, or distortion of vision, corrective lenses will be needed for clear and comfortable vision.
 Your ophthalmologist will perform precise tests during your exam to determine the ideal lens prescription.
 Refractive surgery also may be an option for correcting some forms of astigmatism.